NexPlayer/Unity-SDK/platforms/platforms.md

 # Supported Platforms

-Below are the minimum specifications required for running the NexPlayer™ SDK:
+The minimum specifications required for running the NexPlayer SDK are indicated below:

 - [Windows](/platforms/windows.md)
 	**Minimum OS**: Windows 10 using update Version 2004 and definition update KB4052623 26/08.